kupietools/DYORassistant/README.md

 # NOTE: I've been banned from Telegram for reasons unknown.
-For now news, announcements & chat will be on my Discord server: [https://discord.gg/fREWvmv](https://discord.gg/fREWvmv)
+For now, news, announcements & chat will be on my Discord server: [https://discord.gg/fREWvmv](https://discord.gg/fREWvmv)

 # DYORassistant (formerly "DEXTassistant")